BranchMetrics/web-branch-deep-linking-attribution/WEB_GUIDE.md

 If you use Bower or npm, you can run `bower install branch-sdk` or `npm install branch-sdk` respectively to get the SDK.

+You can get it with npm at [https://www.npmjs.com/package/branch-sdk](https://www.npmjs.com/package/branch-sdk).

 #### Common.JS and RequireJS compatibility

 In addition to working as a standalone library, the Branch SDK works great in CommonJS environments (browserify, webpack) as well as RequireJS environments (RequireJS/AMD).
 Just `require('branch')` or `define(['branch'], function(branch) { ... });` to get started!